DevZest/RDO.Net/src/Docs/articles/data_presentation_the_right_way.md

 ### Complex Control

 Complex control, such as `DataGrid`, has very complex presentation logics.
 Since these controls are built without existing presentation layer, these logics are naturally encapsulated into the control itself - the view.
-This puts the presentation layer into an embarrassed status: for simple control without complex view state such as `TextBox`, it has little job to do; for complex control such as `DataGrid`, the control has done the job.
+This puts the presentation layer into an embarrassed situation: for simple control without complex view state such as `TextBox`, it has little job to do; for complex control such as `DataGrid`, the control has done the job.

 In the end, your presentation layer can do little with the view too.